cshatto/fire-recovery/README.md

 ```

 ### 6. Check Output
 The script (main.py) should now run, writing outputs to data/output/.
 It should take 1-2 minutes depending on your machine.
+Open a new browser tab and past the
 ```
 http://localhost:8000/data/output/classification/recovery_map.html